Dynamic Aviation, Rockingham County

 Regional Highlights

 Nestled between Virginia’s Blue Ridge and Allegheny Mountains, the Shenandoah Valley includes seven counties (Augusta, Bath, Highland, Page, Rockbridge, Rockingham, and Shenandoah) and five independent cities (Buena Vista, Harrisonburg, Lexington, Staunton, and Waynesboro).
 The region is plentiful in natural resources and boasts a powerful cluster of employers rooted in manufacturing, agriculture, and logistics.
-Food and beverage production is at the heart of the manufacturing sector, employing more than 5% of the Valley’s labor force of over 175,000 people at major companies like Hershey, Molson Coors Beverage Company, McKee Foods, Perdue, and Cargill.
+Food and Beverage production is a major presence in the manufacturing sector, along with pharmaceutical and industrial equipment.
+Food and Beverage manufacturing employs more than 5% of the Valley’s labor force of over 175,000 people at major companies like Hershey, Molson Coors Beverage Company, McKee Food, and Cargill.

 Location

 The Shenandoah Valley is in the heart of historic and scenic west-central Virginia in the Blue Ridge and Allegheny Mountains.
-Interstates 81 and 64 traverse the region, providing an excellent transportation infrastructure and connection to markets north or south and east or west.
+Interstates 81 and 64 traverse the region, along with close proximity to Interstate 66, providing an excellent transportation infrastructure and connection to markets north or south and east or west.

 Shenandoah Valley